 High vitamin doses can be toxic and can cause imbalances in the body.
 Some supplements are beneficial, but they should never be relied on a replacement for a healthy diet.
 Instead, try incorporating vitamin-rich foods into your diet to optimize your health!

-13 Essential Vitamins for Bodily Function
+Vitamins 101 – The 13 Essential Vitamins for Bodily Function

 Vitamin A: Vitamin A is typically found in food sources high in cholesterol and saturated fat such as cheese, milk and cream.
 We want to stay away from these types of foods.
 But there is hope!
 Focusing of foods rich in beta-carotene will generate Vitamin A in your body.

 Beta-carotene: Beta-Carotene is a natural antioxidant that is used by the body to make Vitamin A. So instead of consuming fatty and high cholesterol foods to get our dosage of Vitamin A, I encourage you to find it indirectly through vegetables and certain fruits.
-The stronger or more intense the color of a vegetable or fruit means a higher concentration of beta-carotene content.
+The stronger or more intense the color of a vegetable or fruit, the higher the concentration of beta-carotene content.